metricly/metricly-docs/content/account-admin/reports-email.md

 ### CloudWisdom Daily Report (per Account)
-You can enable the CloudWisdom Daily Report through your account settings.
+How to enable the CloudWisdom Daily Report through your account settings.

 1. Navigate to **User Settings** > **Profile**.
 2. Toggle **Daily Report Email** to active.
 ![daily-report-email](/images/reports-email/daily-report-email.png)

 ### Daily AWS Services Report

+{{% notice tip %}}
 Your Account must have the [AWS Cost Explorer API][1] enabled before being able to send an email.
+{{% /notice %}}

+How to generate a AWS Services Report and subscribe to weekly emails:

 1. Navigate to **Cost Management** > **Bill Analysis**.
 2. Select **Configure** to create a new report.